EconoDLT/CrossChainBridgeAnalysis/README.md

 # CrossChainBridgeAnalysis
-**DeFi, Restaking Protocols, and Layered Risks across Interconnected Protocols and Blockchains**
+**Interoperability, Bridge Protocols, Surveying, and Statistical Modelling to Examine the Impact of Bridge Protocols on DeFi/On-Chain Finance**

-This repository contains the collected data, the R code used, further explanations and clarifications for the research paper that analyzes the dynamics of the liquid restaking market.
+This repository contains the collected data, the R code used, additional explanations and clarifications for the research paper that analyzes the impact of cross-chain bridge protocols on on-chain financial services.

-**Related Skills/Knowledge:** Distributed Systems, Econometrics, Financial Modelling, Crypto-Economic Security (Part of Network Security for Blockchains), Risk Analysis, Attack Simulation.
+**Related Skills/Knowledge:** Interoperability, Distributed Systems, Qualitative Comparison, Econometrics, Statistical Modelling.

 ---